department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

   - heading: More information about your benefits
     links:
     - url: /life-insurance/manage-your-policy/
-      title: Access Your Policy Online
+      title: Access your policy online
       description: Need to file a benefits claim after your family member has died?
 Access your policy online.
 aliases:
   - /life-insurance/disabled-and-terminally-ill/